BillyBunn/warm-ups/README.md

 ## Credits

-I've based this routine on [assignments][original] created by my former instructor, [John Cokos][john's github], and adapted them for my own purposes.
+I based this routine on [assignments][original] created by my former instructor, [John Cokos][john's github], and adapted them for my own purposes.